EquinoxeSystems/lambda-html-tidy/README.md

 ## Notes

-* A Dockerfile is provided as a guide for creating the container source of the function.
+* A *Dockerfile* is provided as a guide for creating the container source of the function.
-* This function is intended to be called from another function before saving HTML data to a database, in order to clean purify it.
+* This function is intended to be called from another function before saving HTML data to a database, in order to clean it, acting as a filter.

 ## License